horeaper/Kaleidoscope/README.md

 ## What Kaleidoscope CANNOT do?
 - Compile to IL (I'm NOT Mono/Roslyn)
 - Translate IL to C++ code (I'm NOT IL2CPP)
-- Generate assembly directly (I'm NOT IL2ASM)
+- Generate binary assembly directly (I'm NOT IL2ASM)

 ## What Kaleidoscope is going to do?
 - UWP, Android and iOS support
-- Emscripten support
+- Emscripten support (when threading is available)
 - COM compatiability

 ## What are the current status of Kaleidoscope?